 As Shetland's main town, Lerwick has got the majority of tourist facilities, shops and cafes.
 You may, however, stop off at one of the islands' smaller ports on your cruise; these are Baltasound, Scalloway and Fair Isle.
 To find out more about the facilities available at these ports, visit our Ports page.

 The sunniest months in Shetland are April to August.
 Because we're so far north, from mid-May to mid-July Shetland enjoys the 'simmer dim' (summer twilight) when the sun only dips below the northern horizon for a few hours.
 In July and August, temperatures average between 14°C and 18°C, but on some days, it can climb into the low 20s.
 Shetland’s weather can be changeable – sometimes you’ll experience four seasons in a single day – but it’s all part of the islands’ enduring beauty and charm.

-If you are visiting Shetland for a short time, your best chance of hearing traditional Shetland music is at High Level Music, situated at the Market Cross.
+You may be treated to a quayside taster of the isles' lively traditional fiddle music on arrival.
+If not, and you are visiting Shetland for a short time, your best chance of hearing traditional Shetland music is at High Level Music, situated at the Market Cross.
 During the summer months, you also have the chance to catch impromptu live music sessions on Victoria Pier and Commercial Street.